rexsheikh/rexsheikh.github.io/index.md

 # Education
 **University of Colorado Boulder**
 Master of Science in Computer Science (In Progress), June 2024 – Present
-Relevant Coursework: Information Visualization, Algorithms, Data Structures, OS Design, Databases
+Relevant Coursework: Algorithms, Data Structures, Computer Systems, Principles of Programming Languages

 **United States Military Academy at West Point**
 Bachelor of Science in Mechanical Engineering, May 2016